-120. In the United Kingdom62 ("UK"), adjudicators (equivalent of RSDOs) must be members of the Bar or attorneys for a period of seven years.
-The strict qualifications requirements in Canada and UK are because asylum matters are by their nature complex and involve international refugee law.
+- 143. In the United Kingdom78 ("UK"), adjudicators (equivalent of RSDOs) must be members of the Bar or attorneys for a period of seven years.
+The strict qualifications requirements in Canada and UK are because asylum matters are by their nature complex and involve international refugee law. - 144.
+In 2006, the UK adopted a new policy framework and dealt with Nationality (Citizenship), Immigration and Asylum in one single legislation.